If You are Contemplating Filing an Improper Practice Petition with the Office of Collective Bargaining (“OCB”):

 • Item 4 - Nature of the Controversy (failure to provide the following may result in your petition being delayed or dismissed)

 (a) Identify the specific subsections of NYCCBL § 12-306(a) or (b) that you claim have been violated.
 Note: subsection (a) applies to employers and subsection (b) applies to unions;

 (b) Using numbered paragraphs, state the facts of your case.
 Be as specific as possible; the more relevant details you provide, the better.
 Include such facts as names, dates, times, and locations.
 You may attach documents that support your facts but your statement may not consist solely of such attachments.
 If you attach exhibits, explain why they are significant and refer to them in your statement.
 Each document should be labeled as an exhibit (“Exhibit A” or “Exhibit 1,” etc.) and must accompany all copies of the petition.
 Do not send original documents;

-(c)if your case relates to a collective bargaining agreement, executive order, or written rules/policies, identify the specific provisions that apply and attach, if available, to all copies of your petition;
+(c) If your case relates to a collective bargaining agreement, executive order, or written rules/policies, identify the specific provisions that apply and attach the document(s), if available, to all copies of your petition;

 How to File and Serve Your Verified Petition: